swsnu/swpp2021-team7/README.md

   - **GIVEN** the user searched idol and is seeing the search result
   - **WHEN** the user clicks one of the idol
-  - **THEN** the user is redirected to the result page.
+  - **THEN** the user is redirected to the result page

 - Acceptance test
-  - When the user clicks the idol, loader appears on the screen and when video processing is done, the user is redirected to the result page.
+  - When the user clicks the idol, loader appears on the screen and when video processing is done, the user is redirected to the result page

 #### 2.5 Edit Video